Stable marriage and roommates problems with restricted edges: complexity and approximability

+\begin{proof} Analogously to the proof of Theorem~\ref{th:minbppconstant}, we show how to solve {\sc min bp sm restricted dec} in polynomial time.
+Again, we assume for the purposes of this proof that the problem definition is modified so that, given an instance $\mathcal{I} = (G, O, P, Q, K)$, we are required to find a matching $M$ in $G$ such that $M\cap P=\emptyset$, $Q\subseteq M$ and $|bp(M)|\leq K$, or report that no such matching exists.

-\begin{proof} Let us consider all edge sets of cardinality~$L$.
-Removing one of these sets from $G$ yields a graph~$G'$.
-If there is a matching in $G$ blocked by a subset of the $L$ removed edges and not violating any of the constraints on restricted edges, then the same matching is stable and still does not violate any constraint on restricted edges in~$G'$.
-Therefore, it is sufficient to check whether there is a matching not violating any of the constraints on restricted edges in~$G'$.
-There are $O(m^L)$ sets to remove and checking the existence of a stable matching with forced and forbidden edges can be done in $O(m)$ time. \end{proof}
+Suppose there exists a matching $M$ in $G$ such that $M\cap P=\emptyset$, $Q\subseteq M$ and $|bp(M)|\leq K$.
+If we form $G'$ by deleting the edges in $bp(M)$ then $M$ is stable in $G'$.
+Hence to find $M$ it suffices to generate all subsets $S$ of edges of size at most $K$ and form a graph $G_S$ by deleting $S$ from $G$.
+We can determine in linear time whether $G_S$ admits a stable matching $M'$ that satisfies all constraints on restricted edges~\cite{DFFS03}.
+If so, $|bp(M')|\leq K$ in $G$.
+There are $O(Km^K)$ sets of edges to remove and checking the existence of a stable matching satisfying constraints on restricted edges can be done in $O(m)$ time.

+We now show how to use the above approach to solve {\sc min bp sm restricted}.
+For each value of $K$, where $K$ starts from 0 and increases by 1 after each iteration, we execute the algorithm in the previous paragraph, noting that it is sufficient to generate all subsets of size exactly $K$ at each iteration.
+We terminate as soon as we find a matching $M$ satisfying the constraints on restricted edges such that $|bp(M)|\leq K$.
+This process is bound to halt, since by definition, $\mathcal I$ admits a matching $M$ such that $M\cap P=\emptyset$, $Q\subseteq M$ and $|bp(M)|=L$, so $K\leq L$.
+Thus the overall time complexity of this approach is $O((L+1)m^{L+1})=O(m^{L+1})$, which is polynomial if $L$ is a constant. \end{proof}